GSA-TTS/10x-website/pages/submit-an-idea.md

 ###  What's the problem?

-Clearly state the problem or opportunity, and keep it simple–under 1,000 characters!
+Clearly state the problem or opportunity, and keep it simple &#8212; under 1,000 characters!
 We're looking to solve real problems with big impact.

 ### Who benefits from solving this problem?